 The best way to prevent recurrent BV is to speak up when you notice a pattern of triggers.
 If you suspect it's returned, take an Online Symptoms Quiz to determine the best course of action.
 It's possible you may need to undergo treatment for a longer duration.
 This can include a variety of approaches, such as extended bacterial vaginosis antibiotic treatment.
 For example, if you get BV more than twice in a six-month period, you may need to undergo treatment for up to six months.

 However, if you get BV frequently, multiple doses of antibiotics may wreak havoc on your gut health.
 As a result, many individuals llok for a BV treatment without antibiotics.
 One of the most effective BV treatments is Boric Acid—an over the counter cure for BV that you can use daily, and especially after sex, that helps restore vaginal balance.

 If a regular BV treatment doesn't seem to help, you may have another vaginal health condition that requires a different course of action.
 The best thing you can do at this point is schedule an in-person appointment with a health-care professional to determine the underlying causes.
 This allows them to run a variety of tests and prescribe other forms of treatment like diet, corrective genital hygiene regimens or high dose probiotics.

 Change Your Lifestyle

-If you're looking for some fast relief, consider altering your lifestyle to avoid this vaginal annoyance.
+If you're looking for some fast relief, consider making some changes to your lifestyle to avoid this vaginal annoyance.
 Here are some tips that can help relieve your BV symptoms and hopefully prevent it from returning in the future:

 Take showers instead of baths Opt for a shower that prevents lingering bacteria near your genitals.
 It's also best to avoid hot tubs or whirlpool baths as a precaution.